CLAGS: The Center for LGBTQ Studies

-CLAGS: The Center for LGBTQ Studies (formerly known as Center for Lesbian and Gay Studies or CLAGS) was founded in 1991 by professor Martin Duberman as the first university-based research center in the United States dedicated to the study of historical, cultural, and political issues of lesbian, gay, bisexual, and transgender (LGBT) individuals and communities.
+CLAGS: The Center for LGBTQ Studies (formerly known as Center for Lesbian and Gay Studies or CLAGS) was founded in 1991 by professor Martin Duberman as the first university-based research center in the United States dedicated to the study of historical, cultural, and political issues of lesbian, gay, bisexual, and transgender (LGBTQ) individuals and communities.
 Housed at the Graduate Center, CUNY, CLAGS sponsors public programs and conferences, offers fellowships to individual scholars, and functions as a conduit of information.
 It also serves as a national center for the promotion of scholarship that fosters social change.

 The center is located at the Graduate Center of the City University of New York, 365 Fifth Avenue, in New York City.
 Past executive directors include Martin Duberman, Alissa Solomon, Jill Dolan, Paisley Currah, Sarah Chinn, James Wilson, and Kevin Nadal.
-Nadal was the first person of color to hold the Executive Director role.
-The current Executive Director is Justin Brown.
+Nadal was the first person of color to hold the executive director role.
+The current executive director is Justin Brown.

 CLAGS also provides scholarships and fellowships to members of the LGBTQ community.
 Some awards include the Robert Giard fellowship for visual arts (photography and videography), the Sylvia Rivera award for best paper in Transgender Studies, the Kessler Award for lifetime contributions to LGBTQ Studies, and the José Esteban Muñoz Award for activism.